l7mp/l7mp.io/_docs/dns-task.md

 EOF
 ```

-l7mp-ingress: To make a working setup you have to configure the ingress DaemonSet to
+**l7mp-ingress**: To make a working setup you have to configure the ingress DaemonSet to
 act like the ingress gateway.
 So you have to define a simple UDP listener which will
-listen on port 5000 and transfer traffic to the appropriate pod.
+listen on `port 5000` and transfer traffic to the appropriate pod.
 If you want you
 can create a simple controller-listener for debugging purposes, we recommend to
 that.